Josifraburn/terminal-only/readme.md

 ## Start

-I made all of this in vim twwice
+I made all of this in vim twice

+## Section 2

+Created in github